The real face of the gig economy

 App-based food delivery companies have a track record for worsening the contract between themselves and workers, downgrading pay and conditions without consultation.
 Deliveroo last year claimed to have lost rider contracts, and gave riders only two weeks to provide a copy of their signed contract, otherwise they were automatically transferred to a new, altered one.
 Early Foodora riders were given $14 per hour and $10 per delivery, before the hourly rate was dropped entirely and the delivery rate reduced year on year.
 This was before Foodora skipped the country, owing millions to riders in underpaid wages and superannuation.

 That’s why the Delivery Riders Alliance – a group of rider activists supported by the TWU – is fighting back.
-Together, we’ve taken to the streets in protest, have delivered an invoice to Uber for money owed to gig workers, helped ensure Foodora riders received some of the money owed to them and in Josh’s case, took them on in court and won an unfair dismissal case.
+Together, we’ve taken to the streets in protest, have served a Charter of Rights on Uber and Deliveroo demanding minimum rates and the right to bargain for better pay and safety, delivered an invoice to Uber for money owed to gig workers, helped ensure Foodora riders received some of the money owed to them and in Josh’s case, took them on in court and won an unfair dismissal case.

 Transport workers are fighting for a fairer, safer industry.
 Join them today and secure your future.